-- Primary photons produced in the strip by an ionizing particle make several reflections on the strip - 8 surface before entering the WLS fibre.
-To evaluate the distribution of the distance between the point - of emission and the entry point in the fibre, the long WLS fibre was replaced by a short segment of - 10 3 cm glued at both ends to clear fibres.
+- Primary photons produced in the strip by an ionizing particle make several reflections on the strip - 9 surface before entering the WLS fibre.
+To evaluate the distribution of the distance between the point - of emission and the entry point in the fibre, the long WLS fibre was replaced by a short segment of - 3 cm glued at both ends to clear fibres.
 By varying the position of the spectrometer with respect to the - center of the WLS fibre segment, the measured light yield shown by Fig. 10 is observed.
+A gaussian

-A gaussian - distribution has been fitted on the data with an r.m.s. of 2.3 cm.
+- distribution has been fitted to the data with an r.m.s. of 2.3 cm.
 Taking into account the WLS fibre - length, the r.m.s. of the light expansion distribution has been calculated to be about 2.2 cm.

-3.2 Wavelength Shifting Fibres
+3 3.2 Wavelength Shifting Fibres

-- 2 The attenuation length has been measured for several 1 mm diameter double cladding WLS fibres - 3 commercially available from Bicron 3, Kuraray 4 and PoL.Hi.Tech 5.
-The fibres were inserted into a - 1 mm diameter hole machined in a NE110 scintillator excited by an H_2 UV lamp.
-Fig. 11 shows the - 5 collected light intensity versus the distance between the PMT (Hamamatsu bialkali H3164-10) and - 6 the illumination point for the Y11(175)MJ non S fibre from Kuraray, which was the final choice for - 7 this detector.
-The equivalent number of photoelectrons is just indicative.
-The fitted curve is the sum - of two exponential distributions: $e^{2.59-x/\lambda_s} + e^{2.29-x/\lambda_l}$ with $\lambda_s = 79$ cm and $\lambda_l = 573$ cm.
+- 4 The attenuation length has been measured for several 1 mm diameter double cladding WLS fibres - 5 commercially available from Bicron 3, Kuraray 4 and PoL.Hi.Tech 5.
+The fibres were inserted into - a 1 mm diameter hole machined in a NE110 scintillator excited by an H_2 UV lamp.
+Fig. 11 shows - the collected light intensity versus the distance between the PMT (Hamamatsu bialkali H3164-10) - and the illumination point for the Y11(175)MJ non S fibre from Kuraray, which was the final choice - 9 for this detector.
+The equivalent number of p.e is just indicative.
+The fitted curve is the sum of two - exponential distributions: $e^{2.59-x/\lambda_s}+e^{2.29-x/\lambda_l}$ with $\lambda_s=79$ cm (short wavelengths) and $\lambda_l=573$ cm - 11 (long wavelengths).